lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 ## Entity Class Nodes

 To see all annotations of a specific entity class click on an entity class node (in this case _survey_) (**Figure 3**).
 You can access the individual annotations by clicking on the **Open Image** button.
-IMMARKUS will then take you to the individual image in the **Image Gallery**.
+IMMARKUS will then take you to the individual image in the [Image Gallery](https://github.com/rsimon/immarkus/wiki/03-The-Interface).
 This will return the knowledge graph to default mode.

 ![KG3](https://github.com/rsimon/immarkus/assets/128056738/dcf0a907-88fc-4bc7-93a3-c210c7d4454d)